How Much House Can You Really Afford?

 What’s Actually Comfortable

-Based on total cost of ownership, your savings goals, and maintaining financial flexibility for life’s surprises.
+Based on total cost of ownership, savings goals, and room to absorb life’s surprises without panic.

 $100K income, balanced budget

 Your mortgage statement shows principal and interest.
-Your lender escrow might handle property taxes and homeowner’s insurance.
+Your escrow might handle property taxes and homeowner’s insurance.
 But that’s still not the full picture.
-True housing costs include several categories that don’t show up on any single bill:
+True housing costs include several categories that don’t show up on any single bill: maintenance and repairs (budget 1–2% of the home’s value per year, so $4,000–$8,000 annually on a $400,000 home), utilities (homeowners typically pay more than renters since there’s no landlord subsidizing anything), HOA fees if applicable ($100 to $500+ monthly, and they tend to rise), and lawn care, pest control, and smaller services that add $100–$300 per month depending on the property.

-Before you even make your first mortgage payment, expect to spend 2-5% of the home price on closing costs ($8,000-$20,000 on a $400K home), plus moving expenses, utility deposits, immediate repairs or updates, and basic furnishings.
-Many buyers drain their emergency funds right before taking on their largest financial obligation.
+And then there are day-one costs.
+Before the first mortgage payment even hits, expect to spend 2–5% of the home price on closing costs.
+On a $400,000 purchase that’s $8,000–$20,000, plus moving expenses, utility deposits, and whatever repairs or updates can’t wait.
+A lot of buyers drain their emergency funds right before taking on the largest financial obligation of their lives.

 True Cost = P&I + Taxes + Insurance + PMI + Maintenance + Utilities + HOA